 2. Anticipate Your Upcoming Year

-- Model Different Scenarios: Use your employer's plan comparison tools or simple spreadsheets to model total costs (premiums + estimated out-of-pocket) for different plans under a "healthy year" and a "high-utilization year" scenario.
+- Model different scenarios: Use your employer's plan comparison tools or simple spreadsheets to model total costs (premiums + estimated out-of-pocket) for different plans under a "healthy year" and a "high-utilization year" scenario.

-The Emerging "Health-to-Wealth" Factor
+The Health-to-Wealth Factor

 - New prior authorization requirements.